Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 - Fix it right the first time.
-While being handy is great, make sure to not put duct tape on a leaky dam.
-If something needs fixing and you can’t do more than put a bandage on it, hire someone who can fix it properly to avoid costly future repairs.
+While being handy is great, make sure you're not putting duct tape on a leaky dam.
+If something needs fixing and you can’t do more than bandage it, hire someone who can fix it properly to avoid costly future repairs.

 - Screen your tenants well.
 Bad tenants can happen, but minimize the risk by carefully evaluating each applicant.
 No one wants to be stuck with four months of overdue rent and no sign of repayment.

 - Beware the property tax.
 Depending on where you buy, property taxes can be tremendous — and they can increase.
 Factor in the costs of taxes when you’re calculating your operating expenses.

 Researching the best investment properties for your situation can take a lot of research.
 Build your knowledge before signing any new mortgages or committing to other financing options.
 You may want to fully calculate your potential expenses and compare them against your predicted returns before signing a contract.